pratikmulpury/tiger_compiler/README.md

 ###  USAGE

-From the SML REPL, entire the directory containing these files.
+From the SML REPL, enter the directory containing these files.

 ```sml
 OS.FileSys.chDir(compilerPath/)